Why is there a pro-rata percentage on my payslip?

 How is the pro-rata percentage calculated?

-SimplePay calculates the pro-rata percentage as days worked / working days in month x 100.
+SimplePay calculates the pro-rata percentage as days worked including rest days and holidays / total calendar days in a month x 100.

 How do I change the pro-rata calculation used?